Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_http/README.md

 ## Step 5: Upload and Run

-1. While pressing the BOOTSEL button of Raspberry Pi Pico power on the board, the USB mass storage 'RPI-RP2' is automatically mounted.
+1. While pressing the BOOTSEL button of Raspberry Pi Pico or W5100S-EVB-Pico power on the board, the USB mass storage 'RPI-RP2' is automatically mounted.

 ![][link-raspberry_pi_pico_usb_mass_storage]